JalmarazMartn/jamcopilotprompthelper/README.md

 This extension contributes the following settings:

-* `jamcopilotprompthelper.modelFamily`: Specifies the family of language model to use.
+* `jamcopilotpromptmanager.modelFamily`: Specifies the family of language model to use.
 Default is `gpt-4o`.

 ## Known Issues